leonzh2k/PyProgramTimer/README.md

 # PyProgramTimer
-A simple script that when executed generates files to help speed the process of testing runtime of your programs.
+A simple script that when executed generates files to help you test and compare runtimes of your programs.

+Requirements:
+Python 3.7.3 or above.

+Instructions: